tomjwells/coti-node-monitoring/README.md

 ## 1. Clone the Repository

-To keep things organized, I suggest having your Coti node located under the directory `~/coti-node`.
+I suggest having your Coti node located under the directory `~/coti-node`.
 We will install the monitoring setup alongside that directory, under `~/coti-node-monitoring`.
 From your home directory, run

 ```
 git clone https://github.com/tomjwells/coti-node-monitoring.git && cd coti-node-monitoring